Edgaras318/JavaScriptPratice/README.md

-# JavaScriptPratice
+# JavaScript udemy projects
-This is repository of first JavaScript projects!
+This is repository of "Modern JavaScript (from Novice to Ninja)" course projects!